carlosdummy14/flexi-clone/README.md

 ## flexi-clone

-This project is a clone of UI of www.flexi.com.mx shop
+This project is only for learn and is a clone of UI of www.flexi.com.mx web page.